Tyler Pastornicky: Texas Rangers / Philadelphia Phillies

 On March 22, 2015, Pastornicky signed a minor league contract with the Texas Rangers.
 He was assigned to AA Frisco RoughRiders.
 He was then promoted from AA to AAA Round Rock Express.
 The Rangers traded Pastornicky to the Philadelphia Phillies for cash considerations on August 10.
 He elected free agency in November 2015.

 International competition

 Pastornicky represented the United States at the 2015 Pan American Games, and earned a silver medal as a member of the baseball team.
 In October, Pastornicky was placed on the roster for the inaugural 2015 WBSC Premier12.
 The United States finished the tournament with a silver medal.

 Personal life

 He is the son of former Kansas City Royals third baseman Cliff Pastornicky and the grandson of Ernest Pastornicky, who played in the Chicago Cubs minor league system.

+After ending his professional playing career, Pastornicky became a sports agent.